2015 World Series: Game 5

 Vólquez returned to the Dominican Republic for his father's funeral the day after Game 1, but he returned in time to start Game 5.
 Harvey started for the Mets.
-Tony Bennett performed "America the Beautiful", and the first pitches were thrown by Cleon Jones, Mookie Wilson, and Darryl Strawberry.
+New York City Fire Department firefighter Frank Pizarro sang the national anthem, New York native Tony Bennett performed "America the Beautiful", and the first pitches were thrown by Cleon Jones, Mookie Wilson, and Darryl Strawberry.

 Granderson led off the first inning with a home run for the Mets, and scored the Mets' second run in the sixth inning.
 The Mets had a chance to break the game open in that sixth inning as they loaded the bases with no outs, but had to settle for one run after Céspedes lined a foul ball off his leg and was injured, leaving the game after popping up for the first out of the inning.
 Duda hit a sacrifice fly before d'Arnaud grounded out to end the inning.
 Harvey pitched eight shutout innings for the Mets, and convinced Collins to keep him in the game for the ninth.
 He then gave up a leadoff walk to Cain in the ninth inning, and the Royals got a run when Hosmer drove Cain in with a double, prompting Collins to call upon Familia to relieve Harvey.
 After a groundout by Moustakas advanced Hosmer to third base with one out, Pérez hit a ground ball to third baseman David Wright.
 Wright, after checking Hosmer at third, threw to first base for the second out; however, Hosmer broke for home as soon as the ball was thrown.
 Duda, who fielded the out at first, threw wide at home attempting to throw Hosmer out, and the latter scored the tying run.
 This resulted in Familia blowing his third save of the postseason and the series; his eight save opportunities tied the postseason record set in 2002 by Robb Nen.